 Ah, the love triangle.
-One of storytelling’s most beloved (and, depending on who you ask, overused) tropes.
+One of the most beloved (and, depending on who you ask, overused) storytelling tropes.
 Narratively, it’s older than dirt and has more or less infinite themes and variations.
 But at its simplest, it boils down to a situation in which Person A has reached a romantic fork in the road where one path leads to Person B and the other, Person C. Whatever shall they do?

 While there might be endless possibilities for the love triangle and its discontents, the universe, being the way it is, tends to repeat its favorites quite often.
 The following are twelve of the most frequent solutions to this exceedingly common problem.

 While a love triangle presents what is technically a choice between two people, Person A’s ultimate decision is usually not so much about a choice between two individuals as a choice between contrasting ideas or themes.
 To put it another way, you’re not going to see a love triangle where the protagonist has to choose between two kind but slightly dull accountants.
 Of the various dichotomies that Persons B and C can represent, the most common are those that boil down to a good old-fashioned head vs. heart conflict: one candidate is more intriguing but represents a greater risk, while the other option is deemed safer (at least in certain regards—e.g. financial security).
 In this most Hollywood of scenarios, Person A decides the risk is worth the potential reward and follows their heart.
 Tends to lead to either happily-ever-after or a lot of dead people, with very little in-between.

 Examples: Titanic (Jack/Rose/Cal); The Princess Bride (Westley/Buttercup/Humperdink); The Notebook (Noah/Allie/Lon)